AnthonyANI/certbot-epik-dns-hook/README.md

 **CERTBOT_DOMAIN**

-This specifies which domain you want to work with in CloudFlare.
+This specifies which domain you want to work with in Epik.
 It would correlate to the domain you are updating.

 *Example:*